How To Deal With Triggers In Mother-Daughter Relationship.

 A mother may put pressure on herself, trying to be the mum that her mum wasn’t.
 This is often a trigger for many mothers raising girls through the tween and teen years and into adulthood.

-Daughters can be pigeon-holed as being the ‘nice girl’ or ‘a very sensitive soul’ or ‘highly strung’.
-These labels don’t help the mother-daughter relationship and can be offensive.
-Some daughters find these tags triggering.
+Daughters can be pigeon-holed as being the ‘nice girl’ or ‘being too sensitive’ or ‘highly strung’.
+Labels do not enrich the mother-daughter relationship.

 The reality is that mothers have learned these labels from their generational family.
 It runs along the female line of her history.